Histidine91/BTA-MoreVehicles/README.md

 ## Setup instructions ##
 Simply download or check out this Git repository to `BATTLETECH/Mods`, then run the game.

-Note: Some vehicles require certain DLC and/or the BTA Community Content pack.
-If you lack either, go into `More Vehicles/vehicle` and delete the vehicle def file for that vehicle.
-It may be necessary to do the same with the chassis def in `More Vehicles/vehiclechassis`

 ## License ##
 Anything copyrightable by me specifically is released as public domain/CC-0, do whatever with it.